slippersheepig/chatgpt-telegram-bot/README.md

-A branch for bot to interact with chatgpt official api ( comes with [n3d1117](https://github.com/n3d1117/chatgpt-telegram-bot) and [acheong08](https://github.com/acheong08/ChatGPT) )
+A branch for bot to interact with chatgpt official api ( comes with [n3d1117](https://github.com/n3d1117/chatgpt-telegram-bot) and [acheong08](https://github.com/acheong08/ChatGPT) ), with showing typing status support
 ### Configuration
 Customize the configuration by create a file named `.env`, then editing the settings as desired:
 ```bash